One small mistake, and you can lose millions in one trade.

 To reduce the risk of your live trades in case of market fluctuations.
 For example, assume you have bought some Reliance shares at 1610 levels and want to book a loss if the price goes below 1600.
 One way is by watching the price changes continuously, and you can sell with an order type ‘MKT’ when the price falls back to 1600.
-Another way is to keep a Sell SL order at 1600 and then no need to watch the price changes continuously.
+Another way is to keep a Sell SL-L or SL-M order at 1600 and then no need to watch the price changes continuously.
 This order will be executed when the price falls to 1600 levels.

-SL order: The current market price of Auropharma is 736, and you want to buy only at 740.
+SL-L order: The current market price of Auropharma is 736, and you want to buy only at 740.

 It is not good to use this order in the scripts, which show less volume or fewer participants.
 Because the market may not trade at your trigger price level, and there are some chances that your trade may not be executed.
-So it is always better to use the SL-M order, which is explained below.

 SL-M order: For the same Auropharma example, select the order type as ‘SL-M,’ and you don’t have to enter anything in the price field.
 Just enter your level (in this case, 740) in the ‘Trigger price’ field.
 Your order will be executed when the price reaches 740 or above.